yopdog/test22/Liberland-constitution.md

 ### Article X - Cabinet Structure and Proceedings

-### Article XI - Cabinet Powers
-* **§V.1.** The executive power in the Free Republic of Liberland shall be vested in the Cabinet of the Free Republic of Liberland.
-* **§V.2.** The Cabinet shall be formed and presided over by the Chancellor, who shall be the Head of State.
+* **§V.2.** The Cabinet shall be formed and presided over by the Chancellor of the Free republic of Liberland.
   * **§V.2(1)** The Cabinet shall be composed of the Chancellor, the five Secretaries of States, Under-Secretaries of State and any other Members the Chancellor may determine.
   * **§V.2(2)** All Members of the Cabinet shall receive remuneration for their service as provided in the Annual Budget.
   * **§V.2(3)** No Person shall hold the office of Member of the Cabinet whilst holding any other public office within the legislative or judicial branch of the Public Administration concurrently.